 Thanks for the replies Karen and Kirstin!
 I'm going for 5 days, so hopefully can squeeze in a few days of skiing plus a day or two of sight-seeing and adventuring!

-Is there anything off the beaten path that isn't well known or in the guide books that I should see? about 6 years ago
+Is there anything off the beaten path that isn't well known or in the guide books that I should see? over 6 years ago

 It's Cymen here from www.rankers.co.nz.